Cyberlorians/Articles/AADGCP.md

 Leave this step as default and all is well, document is [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#enable_automatic_provisioning).

-#### Step5: Assign the users to the new provisioning enterprise app (seen below) to being provisioned to GCP.
+#### Step5: Assign the users to the new provisioning enterprise app (seen below) to be provisioned.
 Confirm provisioning is working and check GCP to see the new users.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/gcpprovusergroup.png)

 ## SSO Setup

-#### Step1: Configure AAD for Single sign-on
+#### Step1: Configure AAD for Single sign-on.

 Follow the instructions [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#configuring_azure_ad_for_single_sign-on) by creating a new Enterprise Application first then proceeding with configure user assignment (the same users/groups assigned to the provisioning).